 Penn in the News

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts and Sciences is interviewed on experimental drugs to fight the Ebola outbreak.
+Ezekiel Emanuel of the Perelman School of Medicine and the Wharton School addresses Americans’ concerns about an Ebola outbreak.

-Jonathan Moreno of the Perelman School of Medicine and the School of Arts and Sciences is quoted on the lack of objection to advances in biotechnology.
+Richard Ingersoll of the Graduate School of Education and the School of Arts & Sciences discusses the lack of qualified staff in schools.